DevianceKV/feature-switch/README.md

 ## How to use it?
 * Clone the project.
 * Navigate to root folder in your console.
 * Run ```php -f features-script.php``` command.
-(After this step, results of first three method will be shown in console.)
+(After this step, results of first three methods will be shown in console.)
-* To check the status of a single feature type features nema in console.
+* To check the status of a single feature type features name in console.
 * To terminate program press Ctrl-C.